travelnxtComponents/t-filter/spec.md

 		"minValue": 1,
 		"maxValue": 245,
 		"step": 0.5,
-		//When true it shows two markers
+		//When true it shows two markers at both ends "isSingleMarkers": false
-		"isSingleMarkers": false
 	},
 	{